andrewufrank/dainoSite/ReadMe/r03tree.md

 Each web page in a site is written as a markdown file, which the generator transforms to a HTML file which can be rendered.
 The structure of the source (`dough`) of the web page is parallel to the directory structure of the `baked` homepage, which can be served by a web server and rendered by a browser.

-A markdown page can call for **additional material** and link to other renderable pages not produced from a markdown page.
+A markdown page can call for **additional material** and link to other pages which can be rendered but not produced from a markdown page.

 ## Tree structure